goldenglorys/fastapi-poc/README.md

 ## Description

 A single endpoint API that calculates the delivery fee based on the information in the request payload (JSON) and includes the calculated delivery fee in the response payload (JSON).
-It is built using Python, FastAPI, and Pydantic as the data validation tool.
+It is built using Python, FastAPI, Poetry as the package manager, and Pydantic as the data validation tool.

 ### Tech Stack Used
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)